Hackplayers/evil-winrm/README.md

 Another important requirement only used for Kerberos auth is to install the Kerberos package used for network authentication.
 For some Linux like Debian based (Kali, Parrot, etc.) it is called `krb5-user`.
 For BlackArch it is called `krb5` and probably it could be called in a different way for other Linux distributions.

-The remote path completion feature will work only if your ruby was compiled enabling the `--with-readline-dir` flag.
-This is enabled by default in ruby included on some Linux distributions but not in all.
-Check [the section below](#Remote-path-completion) for more info.

 ## Installation & Quick Start (4 methods)

 ### Method 1.
 Installation directly as ruby gem (dependencies will be installed automatically on your system)